malaskowski/aet-docker/README.md

 3. Provide at least [minimum requirements](#minimum-requirements) machine for your docker cluster.

 ## Instance configuration
-Thanks to the [Docker Configs](https://docs.docker.com/engine/swarm/configs/) you may now configure instance via `AET_ROOT/configs` configuration files.
+Thanks to the mounted OSGi configs you may now configure instance via `AET_ROOT/configs` configuration files.
 Read more about possible configurations in the [example swarm config section](https://github.com/Skejven/aet-docker/tree/master/example-aet-swarm#configs).